Genivia/ugrep/README.md

 The same, but specifying the .txt and .md filters separately:

     ugrep --color -r -ttext --filter='txt:cat -v, md:cat -v' 'eat me'

+To search the first 8K of a text file:

+    ugrep --color --filter='txt:head -c 8192' 'eat me' wonderland.txt

 To recursively search and list the files that contain the word `Alice`, including .docx and .epub documents using the `pandoc` filter: